Pauline Uwakweh

 Pauline Ada Uwakweh is a Nigerian writer and academic.
 Writing as Pauline Onwubiko, she published Running for Cover (1988), a children's novel giving a child's-eye view of the Nigerian civil war.
-She is an Associate Professor of English in the English Department at North Carolina A&T State University.
+She is a Professor of Literature in the English Department at North Carolina A&T State University.
 Her specialism is African writing and literature from the African diaspora, particularly women's writing.

-Dr. Uwakweh is Associate Professor of Literature in the English Department.
-She earned her Ph.D. from Temple University, M.A from University of Calabar, and B.A. from the University of Port Harcourt.
+She earned her doctorate degree from Temple University, her M.A from the University of Calabar, and her B.A. from the University of Port Harcourt.
 Her specialization is in postcolonial African and African Diaspora women’s literature.

 Uwakweh is co-author of the book, Engaging the Diaspora: Migration and African Families (2013), and editor of African Women Under Fire: Literary Discourses in War and Conflict (2017).
-Her work appear in critical books and journals on African literature.
+Her works appear in critical books and journals of African literature.
 She is a Fellow of the Carnegie African Diaspora Fellowship Program.